 Kamala Harris running mate Tim Walz's accomplishments, setbacks during his time as Minnesota governor

-MINNEAPOLIS — Vice President Kamala Harris has selected Democratic Minnesota Gov. Tim Walz as her presidential running mate, three sources tell CBS News.
+MINNEAPOLIS — Vice President Kamala Harris has selected Democratic Minnesota Gov. Tim Walz as her presidential running mate.
 While Walz might not be a household name, his political star has been on the rise in recent weeks after making several viral cable news appearances.

 Walz was also credited with helping launch the "weird" movement among his fellow Democrats, which has gained traction and put former President Donald Trump, his vice presidential candidate Sen. JD Vance and other Republicans on the defensive.